Make your own wreath for this Christmas! DIY’ing your own Christmas decorations can be a lot of fun!

 For all my household ironing, I keep a durable iron-on hand like the one here.

-Want to add a pop of color into your Christmas decorations?
+Want to add a pop of color to your Christmas decorations?
 You can easily assemble your own festive berry wreath out of a woven wreath form and berry decorations.

 Of course, you can choose the best color combo to suit your theme.
 But, my top picks are the festive combination of burgundy, red, and white!